tiagoantao/course_outline/README.rst

 Requirements
 ------------

-If you want to follow along, please bring a laptop with R (first day).
+If you want to follow along, please bring a laptop with R (first day) and a SSH client.
 Software for the second day will be discussed at the end of the first day.

 -----
 Day 1